blaserethan/Ariel-Data-Challenge/README.md

 # Secret-AI-Project
-This project was created of the [Ariel Data Challenge](https://ariel-datachallenge.azurewebsites.net/ML)
+This project was created for the [Ariel Data Challenge](https://ariel-datachallenge.azurewebsites.net/ML)

 The Ariel Space mission is a European Space Agency mission to be launched in 2028.
 Ariel will observe the atmospheres of 1000 extrasolar planets - planets around other stars - to determine how they are made, how they evolve and how to put our own Solar System in the gallactic context.